-Motion Snapshot mode (□ 45): Each time the shutter is released, the camera records a still image and about a second of movie footage.
+Motion Snapshot mode (□ 49): Each time the shutter is released, the camera records a still image and about a second of movie footage.
 When the resulting "Motion Snapshot" is viewed on the camera, the movie will play back in slow motion over approximately 2.5 s, followed by the still image.

-Smart Photo Selector mode (\$\sime\$ 31): Each time the shutter is released, the camera automatically selects the best shot and four best shot candidates based on composition and motion.
+Smart Photo Selector mode (\$\sup\$ 35): Each time the shutter is released, the camera automatically selects the best shot and four best shot candidates based on composition and motion.

-Still image mode ( $\square$ 21): For photographs.
-By default, the camera automatically adjusts camera settings to suit the subject (automatic scene selection).
+Auto photo mode (\square 21): For photographs.
+The camera automatically adjusts settings to suit the subject.